The Transplant Unit

 You will learn all about your new pancreas-kidney, how to take care of it, how to prevent infection, your medications and your clinic and lab schedule.
 The coordinators, nutritionists, pharmacists and nurses will teach you how to take care of yourself now that you have your new pancreas and kidney.
 You will have received a transplant manual.
 This is your lifelong guide that you will need to continue to refer to.
 The transplant team expects you and your social support to participate in your education during your hospital stay.
 The transplant coordinator and the pharmacist will come to your room to answer questions and review your medications.

 The Transplant Team will discharge you when:

-- You pass the discharge review worksheet (reviewed by the coordinators)
+- You meet the conditions identified on the discharge review worksheet (reviewed by the coordinators).

 - You have arrangements for a place to stay when leaving the hospital.